AlmudenaZhou/data-engineer-gharchive/README.md

 ## Problem Statement

-For monitoring purposes is important to know the top contributors to GitHub in a specified date and analyze the type of actions the users perform the most, apart from commits.
+For monitoring purposes, it is important to know the top contributors to GitHub in a specified date and analyze the type of actions the users perform the most, apart from commits.

 For this, I used the data from [GH Archive](https://www.gharchive.org/), which stores information of all the events performed in GitHub, aggregated into hourly archives.